thepixelage/craft-fragments/README.md

 ```
 ## Setup

-Before you can start creating fragments, you need to set up the fragment types and template zones.
-The **Fragments** section will only appear after at least one fragment type and one template zone are created.
+Before you can start creating fragments, you need to set up the fragment types
+and template zones.
+The **Fragments** section will only appear after at least
+one fragment type and one template zone are created.

 ### Fragment Types

+Fragment types are similar to how entry types are set up.
+Custom fields can be
+specified to give a structured content model for the fragments.

 To create a new fragment type, go to **Settings → Fragments → Fragment Types**.

-Fragment types are similar to how entry types are set up.
-Custom fields can be specified to give a structured content model for the fragments.

-### Template Zones
+### Zones

+Template zones (or zones, as we simply call it) allow you to specify areas in
+your templates where fragments can be created and displayed in.
+Zones can also
+limit the fragment types that are allowed to be created in them.
+This helps
+make it easier to organise and manage fragments  in the zones.

 To create a new template zone, go to **Settings → Fragments → Zones**.

-Template zones allow you to specify areas in your templates where fragments can be created and displayed in.
-> **Tip:** Template zones can limit the fragment types that are allowed to be created in them.
-This helps make it easier to organise and manage fragments in the zones.

 ## Querying Fragments